vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Br.hats¯ucīpatram

-[Index of Old mss in the National Archives, Nepal] Vol. 8 Purān. a and Itihāsa
+[Index of Old mss in the National Archives, Nepal] Vol. 8 Purāṇa and Itihāsa

-by Bābu Kr.s.n. a Sarman ´ . [under the supervision of] Buddhisāgara Sarman. ´
+by Bābu Kr.s.ṇa Sarman ´ . [under the supervision of] Buddhisāgara Sarman. ´

 Publication of the National Archives, Kathmandu s.ḍPurātatva Prakaśana